The Danish Library Centre for Integration

 The idea behind Homework Support Online is that students and homework helpers meet online in real time in an environment with chat, web cams, file sharing, and a digital whiteboard.

-The project is still being developed, and the goal is to roll out the scheme on a nationwide basis by the end of 2011.
+The project is still being developed, and the goal is to roll out the scheme on a nationwide basis.
 Read more (in Danish).